uiucwebmonkeys/personal-site/README.md

 Welcome to building out your first personal site!
 Here are some basic things you need to know to get developing:

+- **You do not need to use the Sass, Gulp, or Node files** If you don't care about that stuff / you find it too complicated, delete the `sass/` folder, the `gulpfile.js` file, and the `package.json` file
 - *DO NOT WRITE DIRECTLY INTO THE CSS FOLDER.* Write all of your styles in the [Sass](http://sass-lang.com/) files.
 Gulp automatically compiles your Sass into CSS so write all of your styles into the .scss files; otherwise, your styles will get overwritten.
 - Install [node & npm](https://nodejs.org/en/download/) to use gulp
 - [Gulp](http://gulpjs.com/) is a build system that makes development a little easier for us by compiling our Sass and automatically reloading